ultraio/docs-blockchain/docs/blockchain/contracts/nft-contract/nft-actions/setprchsreq.b.experimental.md

 If token factory is inactive transaction reverts as well.

-`group_restriction` is an optional parameter that accepts a vector of 64-bit integers.
+`group_restriction` is an optional parameter that accepts a string representation of group ID restrictions, which is internally converted to a vector of 64-bit integers.
 This vector is designed to apply logical restrictions based on the group IDs that users belong to.
 The structure of each 64-bit integer is as follows:

 * The lower 60 bits represent the group ID.
 * The upper 4 bits are reserved for logical operators.